TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Config no longer works as 1.13 Forge does not have a working config UI

      Biomes:
 ·Added Ultra Amplified versions of all Oceans!
-Deep Oceans has Shipwrecks and Ocean Monuments while shallow Oceans has Ruins and Treasure Chests!
+Deep Oceans has Shipwrecks and Ocean Monuments while shallow Oceans has Ruins, Treasure Chests, and Ocean Monuments!
+·All Ocean biomes can spawn a new kind of Treasure Chest that is marked with an 'X' made of Red Sand at Y = 52!
+I call this feature...
+Marked Treasure Chest!
+(Original I know lol)
 ·Most biomes now generate extra Gold, Redstone, and Lapis in a small range around 5 and 15 blocks below sea level to make underwater diving more rewarding.
 ·Many changes was made to how features (plants, snow, etc) so they spawn more efficiently and cleaner on all ledges.
 ·Ice Mountain biome now has lakes made of Ice and Blue Ice.